zelmario/MongoDB-Log-Plotter/README.md

 MongoDB-Log-Plotter is designed to work with MongoDB version 4.4 or above.

 ## Features
-Plot slow queries, connections, and errors from MongoDB logs Visualize data using Dash and Plotly
+- Plot slow queries, connections, and errors from MongoDB logs
-Display additional information about the MongoDB environment Results
+- Visualize data using Dash and Plotly
-Dashboard
+- Display additional information about the MongoDB environment

 ## License
 This project is licensed under the GNU License - see the LICENSE file for details.